openpracticelibrary/openpracticelibrary/src/pages/practice/what-if.md

   Duncan Wardle.
 whyDo: This practice is a proven activity for lightly challenging peoples' mental barriers surrounding a particular business challenge.
-These mental barriers, or "river of thinking," forms over time as we work in a particular industry.
+These mental barriers, or "river of thinking," form over time as we work in a particular industry.
 Through our experiences, we subconciously begin to form patterns in what we think something should look like, and these patterns begin to form boundaries for creativity.
 The "What If..." practice seeks to identify those